 She is still living paycheck-to-paycheck, still being the same (in a way) problematic person she was, and not focusing on growing.
 In time, everyone in her life has grown: Logan is going to therapy (you can learn more about mental health here), a Navy personnel, and bettering his past, Leo is in the FBI and was married at one point, Wallace has a child and a wife (and is a teacher now), Keith is still a badass, but is retiring by the show’s end, and she is still a pretty small blonde Marshmellow we know and love.
 But that is a bad thing.

 …Which Is The Exhausting Part

 Veronica hasn’t changed which results in her treating Logan like shit (let’s be real here).
 Forcing him to become triggered in order to please her fantasies of “bad Logan” from S1 and S2.
 Hell, I love “Doesn’t have his shit together Logan,” but I won’t force him to be like that if he’s working on himself.
 Considering his high school life (dad murdered his ex-girlfriend, mom committed suicide, sister was, you know…) In the first episode, Veronica said that she wants him to be like Bruce Banner and Logan replies: “No, you just want the green guy.”

-That is a telling moment because that is what she wants, essentially.
+This is a telling moment because that is what she wants, essentially.
 Even more so, she belittles Logan for his therapy and being “fixed.”
 As if that is a bad thing that Logan wants to fix himself for the better of his girlfriend, friends, and career.
 In the entirety of this season, Veronica hasn’t changed.
 I get the meaning of it.
 Veronica will always be the same ol’ Marshmallow she once was, in that line of work, you never truly change, right?
 That led to me becoming disappointed in my favorite character.
 As a long-time fan, I would have loved to see Veronica grow up and become this stronger character we see from S1.
 Watching her, I felt like I was back in S1 and I never left.